netafado/netafado/README.md

 ![git](https://user-images.githubusercontent.com/10222455/214292568-acd004e7-a026-4719-ae0a-eb4aee50fed0.png)
 ### Hi there 👋
-I`m a front-end developer with more than 10 years of experience, currently playing around as a Full Stack developer I have work with several technologies such as JavaScript, Typescript, GraphQL, React, Node.js, Next.js ,Gatsby, AWS, GCP and the list go on.
+I`m a front-end developer and designer with more than 10 years of experience, currently playing around as a Full Stack developer I have work with several technologies such as JavaScript, Typescript, GraphQL, React, Node.js, Next.js ,Gatsby, AWS, GCP and the list go on.

 I am commercetools JavaScript developer Certified.